NEST360° is a multi-institutional partnership committed to reducing neonatal mortality in sub-Saharan African hospitals by 50 percent.

 Uncertain market size and high costs of distribution in Africa are significant barriers for manufacturers to overcome.
 Donated medical equipment, not designed for heat, humidity, and electrical surges, piles up in “equipment graveyards.”

-We develop business models and financing options for the sustainable distribution of essential medical equipment to public and private hospitals in Africa.
+We develop business models and financing options for the sustainable distribution of essential medical equipment to public and private

 THE NEST360° TEAM